L2BEAT Bridges is a work in progress. You might find incomplete research or inconsistent naming. Join our discord to suggest improvements!

 Note: This section requires more research and might not present accurate information.

 Orbit Bridge is a cross-chain bridge that allows users to transfer tokens between different blockchains.
 Tokens are deposited on the source chain and “representation tokens” are minted on the destination chain.
 When a user deposits tokens to an escrow contract on Ethereum, a message is relayed to a group o validators via Orbit Hub contract on Orbit chain to a minter contract on a destination chain, where “representation tokens” are minted.
-Deposited tokens are not locked and can be used in DeFi protocols by Orbit Farm.
-When a user deposits minted tokens on the destination chain, they are burned and a message is relayed to validators through Orbit Hub contract on Orbit chain to Ethereum vault, which releases the tokens if enough liquidity is available.
-Bridge contract implementation and farm contract source code are not verified on Etherscan.
+Deposited tokens are not locked and can be used in DeFi by Orbit Farm.
+When a user deposits minted tokens on the destination chain, they are burned and a message is relayed to validators through Orbit Hub contract on Orbit chain to the ETH vault bridge contract, which releases the tokens if at least 6 / 10 validators have signed and liquidity is available.
+The source code of the farm contracts is not verified on Etherscan.

 1. Bridging transactions